pajmd/cheatsheets/git.md

 ```
 $ git branch new_branch
 ```
-Swtich to new branch or an already existing branch
+Switch to new branch or an already existing branch
 ```
 $ git checkout new_branch
 ```

-Create and swicth to new branch
+Create and switch to new branch
 ```
 $ git checkout -b new_branch
 ```